 Booking with Korean Carriers are not so straight forward.
-If you are after the discounted price, you have to register with the airlines in order to take advantage of them.
-Some of the airlines require you to use Internet Explorer in order to make your payment.
+If you are after the discounted price, you have to register with the airlines to take advantage of them.
+Some of the airlines require you to use Internet Explorer to make your payment.
 As for Korean Air, this applies and you have to download a program which is used to make your payment.
 Troublesome it is, but I had to do it anyway.
 I paid around S$95 for the discounted price and the original price was about $20 more.
 There is the mobile version for it, but I had difficulty accessing to that so I just did my booking on the website on my pc.
-Not much problem with that, but there are other airlines such as Eastar Jet and Air Busan don't require such complications in order to make your booking, I really wonder why.
+Not much problem with that, but there are other airlines such as Eastar Jet and Air Busan don't require such complications to make your booking, I really wonder why.

 The one in red is the seat I chose, not too far from the back.
 Later on, it turned out that the Y class was only 30% full!

 On the day itself

 Going to Gimpo domestic terminal was easy since the previous day I was there to catch Air Busan's A321.
 From my guesthouse, I walked to Seoul Station and catch the Arex train to Gimpo Airport station.
 Very convenient and then walked to the domestic terminal, the journey took around 50 minutes.
 Once over there, I was quite early, but managed to check in early and did some plane spotting at the airside, there is no problem with that.
 From what I heard from my friends, there were no photography signs on the windows, but this time, there wasn't any and in fact, no one stopped from taking photos so snap as much as you want, as far as for a foreign plane spotter in concern, the domestic stuff is quite interesting!